mgeri/binary-trees-bench/README.md

 * Memory allocation and task specific allocation strategy is very important in data processing task and may help you boost your program performance regardless of the language used.

-And finally... don't trust the benchmarks numbers before understanding how they are produced! ;)
+And finally... don't trust benchmarks result numbers before better understanding how they are produced! ;)